yeografik/specification-generation-tools-analysis/README.md

         source scripts/config.sh

-    all scripts are meant to be called from root
+    all scripts are meant to be called from root, the same goes for make commands

 Running a single subject: